mpv-player/mpv/DOCS/man/input.rst

     human readable free form text.
 The description is an empty string if none was received.

+``audio-device`` (RW)
+    Set the audio device.
+This directly reads/writes the ``--audio-device`` option, but on write accesses, the audio output will be scheduled for reloading.

+    Writing this property while no audio output is active will not automatically enable audio.
+(This is also true in the case when audio was disabled due to reinitialization failure after a previous write access to ``audio-device``.)

+    This property also doesn't tell you which audio device is actually in use.

+    How these details are handled may change in the future.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be changed at runtime by writing to this property.
 Note that many options